 - Spasmodic croup or acute spasmodic laryngitis can mimic viral croup, and it is triggered by allergy, GERD, or psychological factors.

 - Epiglottitis, usually caused by Haemophilus influenzae type B, can cause stridor and is often associated with fever, shortness of breath, and drooling in children.
+This is a medical emergency that needs specialized care.

 - Vocal cord paralysis occurs due to recurrent disruption to the laryngeal nerves.
 It can cause biphasic stridor in children.